Friday, September 28, 2012

 Friday night, our last night, we wandered around the historic district, snapping photos of the many locals enjoying the start of the weekend.

 It turns out the cathedral was damaged in several earthquakes spanning from 1932 to 2003.
-There is a slight tilt to the north tower, and structural damage to the dome.
+There is a slight tilt to the north tower and structural damage to the dome.
 The cathedral is still in daily use.
-I’d being saying my prayers with my fingers crossed.
+I would be saying my prayers with my fingers crossed.

-As for the shopping – we did take delivery of the white Sport Trac, and we are on our way towards Puebla – another shopping mecca.
+As for the shopping, we took delivery of the white Sport Trac, and we are on our way towards Puebla, another shopping mecca.

 No worries.
 We can still fill the truck with good stuff.